Nike Boys Lacrosse Camp at University of San Diego

 In February of 1995, Lacrosse Magazine featured a cover of Enea and his Cal classmates with the title "Is Cal the Best in the West?"
 Enea helped Cal post a 56-5 record during his time in Berkeley.

-Enea represented the West in the Division I North-South Senior All-Star game hosted at Johns Hopkins.
-He was drafted in the third round of the Major Indoor Lacrosse League, where he played one season before launching his coaching career.
+Enea represented the West Coast in the Division I North vs South Senior All-Star game hosted at Johns Hopkins University in Baltimore, Maryland.
+In 1996, he was drafted into the Major Indoor Lacrosse League, and played professionally for one season before launching his coaching career in 1997.
+He also played club lacrosse for fifteen years for the Monterey Sharks, Marin and Olympic Club Lacrosse teams.

-Enea founded BraveHeart lacrosse, a training center for players, coaches and officials.
-BraveHeart lacrosse is based on the principles of honor, integrity and passion.
-Enea was elected to the University of California at Berkeley Hall of Fame Class of 2017.
+Enea founded BraveHeart Lacrosse, a training center for players, coaches and officials.
+BraveHeart Lacrosse is based on the principles of Honor, Integrity and Passion.

 Camp Coordinator Kyle Allen